Cray-HPE/docs-csm/install/prepare_site_init.md

             2. Extract the issuer's certificate using `awk`:

                 > **`NOTE`** The issuer DN is properly escaped as part of the
                 > `awk` pattern below.
+It must be changed to match the value
-If the value you are using is
+                > for emailAddress, CN, OU, etc. for your LDAP.
+If the value
-                > different, be sure to escape it properly!
+                > you are using is different, be sure to escape it properly!

                 ```bash
                 linux# openssl s_client -showcerts -nameopt RFC2253 -connect $LDAP:${PORT} </dev/null 2>/dev/null | \